AdobeDocs/journeys.en/help/using/api/import-export.md

 * At **import time**, if the payload is not valid after modifications or if credentials are not well defined in the payload : error 400

-* After the import step, if you try to publish the journey in the target environment without changing the XDM Schema ID for your events, an error appears.
+* After the import step, if the XDM Schema ID for your events is not valid in the target environment, an error appears in the Journey Orchestration application.
+It will not be possible to publish the journey in such case.